 Each and every device that is connected to the internet has an address known as IP / MAC address which is analogous to our home addresses.
 As our complete home addresses are unique globally our MAC addresses are also unique.
 IP addresses are may be fixed or changed depending on how we are going to configure our network.
 We will not go in the details of these IP / MAC addresses as our concern is only limited to how our Arduino will get an IP address once it has internet connectivity.
 These addresses help us to identify devices on the network so that data can be received or sent from other devices.

 Addresses that are used to identify devices are of two types:

 - MAC Address

-If you want to check the IP address assigned to your device, simply use of the preloaded sketch “Dhcp Address Printer” and then open serial monitor.
+If you want to check the IP address assigned to your device, simply use of the preloaded sketch “DHCP Address Printer” and then open the serial monitor.
 Your IP address will be printed on that.

 PROJECTS ideas with ARDUINO ETHERNET SHIELD

 Some of the projects which are done using Ethernet shield are listed below:

 - Ethernet-based home automation system using Arduino Ethernet shield